Influenza: What You Need to Know This Year

 Yes.
 If you are pregnant, or are considering pregnancy, please get a flu vaccine to reduce the risk of illness in you and your baby.
 As noted by the CDC, flu shots are safe for you and your baby, and you can get your flu vaccination at any time while pregnant, during any trimester.

-For more information, speak with your obstetrician or primary care provider and read the CDC’s flu shot fact sheet for pregnant people.
+For more information, speak with your obstetrician or primary care provider and read the CDC’s Flu & Pregnancy guidance.

 Although you may be taking precautions to avoid COVID-19 that may also reduce your risk of getting the flu, it is still recommended that you get a flu vaccine.
 While COVID-19 appears to be more deadly than influenza, the flu is still serious and can require hospitalization.